 For further information, please see our additional resources page.

 A small number of charitable trusts exist to take ownership of and preserve places of worship which are closed or at risk of closure.
 This allows for the retention of fittings, fixtures, monuments and decoration and preserves buildings of the highest architectural and historic importance.

 By vesting a particularly sensitive building in a trust in perpetuity it is protected from the possibility of repeated changes of ownership or use.
 Trusts will normally seek to make use of the buildings as much as possible through concerts, lectures or tourist visits.
 These uses are usually relatively undemanding and do not require structural change or removal of fixtures and fittings.

 The three main national trusts are:

 - The Churches Conservation Trust (CCT) is a national charity which cares for historic churches of the Church of England that are no longer required for regular worship.
 It works with local communities to develop new uses for them.

 - The Friends of Friendless Churches cares for buildings of historic interest, architectural merit or beauty in any part of the British Isles, for ‘public access and the benefit of the nation’.

-- The Historic Chapels Trust takes into care chapels and other non-Anglican places of worship in England of outstanding architectural and historic interest.
+- The Historic Chapels Trust (now managed by the CCT) takes into care chapels and other non-Anglican places of worship in England of outstanding architectural and historic interest.
 Buildings in the care of the Trust include former Baptist, Lutheran, Methodist, Quaker, Roman Catholic and Unitarian places of worship.
 Historic England provides grants for the running costs of the trust.

 In some cases local trusts may also be set up.
 The majority of former places of worship will be made available for other religious use.
 The Church of England and the Roman Catholic Church place restrictions on such uses.